frank-524/hello-world/README.md

 # hello-world
 Practice repository.
-This shows that I new how to create a repository on GItHub
+This shows that I know how to create a repository on GItHub